Vopaaz/CNKI_2_BibTeX/README.md

 # CNKI_2_BibTeX
-Transforming the NoteExpress file (.net) exported by CNKI to BibTex file (.bib)
+Converting the NoteExpress file (.net) exported by CNKI to BibTex file (.bib)